 Cardiac arrest is a nightmare scenario for most first responders.
-Recent research suggests survival rates are as low as 6 percent when cardiac arrest occurs outside the hospital.
-Rapid administration of CPR drives survival rates up to 45 percent, and the presence of a first responder elevates the survival rate even higher.
-But suctioning a patient in cardiac arrest can be challenging.
+Recent research suggests survival rates are as low as 6 percent when cardiac arrest happens outside the hospital.
+Immediate intervention is required, but if suctioning is required, treating a patient in cardiac arrest can be challenging.
 Here’s what you need to know about the procedure.

 When to Suction a Patient in Cardiac Arrest

 Suctioning is a cornerstone of secondary treatment for patients in cardiac arrest.
 After you have begun compressions and initiated treatment to start the heart, securing the airway is key.
 Use a bag or advanced airway to support a patient in cardiac arrest to breathe who cannot breathe on their own.